formkit/docs-content/guides/laravel-formkit-integration.md

 </client-only>

-In conclusion, integrating FormKit with Vue.js is straightforward and is a powerful way to enhance the functionality of your forms in your Laravel application.
+Great!
+Now we have installed FormKit with Vue.js and have access to powerful tooling to enhance the functionality of our forms inside our Laravel application.

 ## Laravel Breeze Input Components vs. FormKit Component

-Laravel Breeze provides built-in solution for creating forms in Laravel, with a set of pre-designed input components that can be easily dropped into your views.
-However, these components come with more boilerplate, as the developer is responsible for taking care of input handling, ensuring accessibile dom structure, validation, and much more.
+Laravel Breeze comes with a built-in solution for creating forms in Laravel — a set of pre-designed input components that can be easily dropped into your views.
+However, using these componest requires us as the developers to write large amounts of boilerplate and assume responsibility for input handling, ensuring an accessibile DOM structure, input validation, and much more.

 Here is a basic form built using Lavarel's provided input components: